What Are Your Costs to Find a Lost Item in Thailand?

 A lost Nikon D500 camera we found in Thailand at the beach this year.

-We charge a small 370 Thai baht filing fee for all Lost Item Reports—that’s roughly $10 USD.
+We charge a small $14 USD fee.
 This fee helps cover the cost of our efforts and is often the only amount you’ll need to pay, aside from any shipping fees if you’re no longer in Thailand and need the item mailed back to you.
 Our goal is to make the process as affordable and stress-free as possible.

 Our Initial Investigation Covers